Configurational entropy of heavy-quark QCD exotica: engendering the next generation: Mass spectroscopy of vector heavy-quark mesons from DCE

 The massive DRTs, relating the DCE of the vector heavy-quark mesons to their squared mass spectra, $m^2$ (GeV${}^2$), respectively for the $Z_c$, $Y$, $\pi_1$, and $Z_b$ exotic meson states, are given by In Eq. (\ref{itq11}) quadratic interpolation polynomial in the $m^2$ variable was used, whereas cubic ones were employed in Eqs. (\ref{itq12}) -- (\ref{itq14}), to drive the RMSD within a $0.06\%$ interval.

 Eqs. (\ref{itp1}) -- (\ref{itp4}) yields the DCE of high excited exotic resonances in each family of heavy-quark exotica.
 Later, replacing the respective values of the DCE in Eqs. (\ref{itq11}) -- (\ref{itq14}), they can be algebraically solved to get the mass spectrum of heavy-quark exotic meson higher excitations.
 Starting with the $Z_c$ exotic meson family, the mass of the $Z_c(4S)$ state can be derived by replacing $n=4$ in (\ref{itp1}), yielding DCE$(Z_c(4S)) = 5.6099$ nat.
-It is then used on the left hand side of Eq. (\ref{itq11}), whose solution therefore determines the mass of the $Z_c(4S)$ exotic meson resonance, $m_{Z_c(4S)}=4.7850$ GeV.
-Performing the same routine for $n=5$ in the DCE-type trajectory (\ref{itp1}) provides the DCE($Z_c(5S)) = 5.8599$ nat.
-Then when Eq. (\ref{itq11}) is worked out for this last value substituted on its left hand side, the $Z_c(5S)$ exotic meson resonance is shown to have mass $m_{Z_c(5S)}= 4.9627$ GeV.
+It is then used on the left hand side of Eq. (\ref{itq11}), yielding $m_{Z_c(4S)}=4.7850$ GeV.
+Performing the same routine for $n=5$ provides DCE($Z_c(5S)) = 5.8599$ nat.
+When Eq. (\ref{itq11}) is worked out for it the $Z_c(5S)$ exotic meson resonance has mass $m_{Z_c(5S)}= 4.9627$ GeV.
 Table \ref{scalarmasses10} summarizes these important results.

 The DRTs (\ref{itp2}, \ref{itq12}) for $Y$ exotic meson states can be now utilized to get the mass of the $Y(4S)$ exotic state.
 Substituting $n=4$ in (\ref{itp2}) implies that the DCE$(Y(4S)) = 15.5909$ nat.
 Eq. (\ref{itq12}) can be therefore solved, whose solution yields $m_{Y(4S)}= 5.1027$ GeV.
 Accomplishing a similar routine to $n=5$, employing the DRT (\ref{itp2}) means that DCE$(Y(5S) = 21.4335$ nat.
 Consequently, solving Eq. (\ref{itq12}) after substituting this value on its left hand side implies that $m_{Y(5S)}= 5.2028$ GeV.
 The obtained results are summarized in Table \ref{scalarmasses20}.